Plan a Landscape Project

 Choose the Plants

 Choosing the right plants is essential for a successful landscape project.
 Choose plants that do well in our climate and soil.
 Contra Costa has hot, dry summers and cool, wet winters, and many of us have heavy clay soil.
 Although nurseries offer a wide variety of plants, you'll have the greatest long-term success by choosing California native plants and those that can thrive in our local conditions.
-Visit Purchase and Install Plants for water wise plant resources.
+Visit Water Wise Plants for resources.

 Develop an Irrigation Plan